 Plain, unflavored gelatin is safe for dogs.
-What’s bad is the sugar – especially artificial sweeteners like xylitol.
+What’s bad is the high sugar content – especially artificial sweeteners like xylitol.
 Never give your dog anything with xylitol in it.

-It’s better to make your own dog treats out of unflavored gelatin than to buy something that is store bought.
+It’s better to make your own homemade jello than to buy something that you bought from a retail store.

 Can Dogs Eat Sugar-Free Jello?

-No, dogs cannot eat sugar-free jello, especially if it has xylitol in it..
+No, dogs cannot eat sugar-free jello, especially if it has xylitol in it.
 Artificial sweeteners are unhealthy for your pet.
 Xylitol is particularly toxic for canines.
 It can cause brain damage and other health issues.

 Can Dogs Eat Gelatin?

 Yes, dogs can eat unflavored, plain gelatin, like the one from Great Lakes Gelatin.

 In fact, this unflavored, plain gelatin is actually good for your pet’s skin and joints.
 You can use this ingredient in homemade dog treats.
 In fact, check out these recipes that use gelatin for dogs.
 They are safe and your dog will love them.

 How Much Gelatin To Give A Dog

-Unflavored, plain, gelatin that is derived from animal skin or bones is safe to give your dog regularly.
+Unflavored, plain, gelatin that is derived from animal skin, connective tissues, or bones is safe to give your dog regularly.
 In fact, it is really good for their fur, skin, and bones.
 It contains essential amino acids that are a good idea to help your dog’s joint health.

 You can sprinkle it in their wet dog food or mix it into their homemade meals.

-How much you give them depends on their size.
+How much jello you give them depends on their size.
 Follow these guidelines.
 This is how much is safe to give your dog twice a day: